truenas/middleware/docs/developer/frontend/flux.rst

 ~~~~~~~~~~~~~~~~~~

 |FreeNAS 10 Base OS| The core operating system.
 Out of scope for any UI
-work, and shown in the above diagram only to describe its exact
+work, and shown in the above diagram only to describe its
-relationship to the rest of the system. >\ *This feels like the end of
+relationship to the rest of the system and position in the flow of logic.
-the document.
-"Out of scope for any UI work" seems very definitive and
-might suggest to the readers that there is nothing directly concerning
-them further.*

 Handling Data From the Middleware
 ---------------------------------